 Complaints that are not able to be resolved immediately will be addressed within ten (10) working days, including responses in writing.

 The Executive unit is responsible for the complaints register.
 Each program area must ensure the Executive unit is provided with details of formal complaints to include in the register.
-The register will be viewed by the Executive Board of Management bi-annually.
+The register will be viewed by the Senior Executive Board bi-annually.

 The AIATSIS Research Ethics Committee handles complaints and/or allegations related to research projects sponsored or conducted solely by AIATSIS or in partnership with an external organisation.
 Depending on the nature of the complaint, a person concerned about the conduct of research undertaken or funded by AIATSIS may choose one of several options to raise their concern.